Federal government needs to listen harder to scientists: letter

 “This is such a time.”

-Smol, who was recently named to the Royal Society of Canada, said it’s time his colleagues stepped outside the lab.
+Smol, who was recently named to the Royal Society of London, said it’s time his colleagues stepped outside the lab.

 “The situation has gotten so severe, we don’t have the luxury of being complacent any more,” he said.

-Note: Note to readers: CORRECTS to say John Smol was named to the Royal Society of London in 11th paragraph